ningchencontact/azure-docs.zh-tw/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Azure AD 權利管理中的要求處理和電子郵件通知-Azure Active Directory
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: 瞭解存取套件的要求程式，以及在 Azure Active Directory 權利管理中傳送電子郵件通知的時間。
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley